Keeping Capuchin Monkeys As Pets | RSPCA - RSPCA

 Taken from the wild: Joey's story

-He was kept in a wardrobe-sized cage in a flat in Camden, London, for nine years before being rescued by Wild Futures.
+He was kept in a wardrobe-sized cage in a flat in Camden, London for nine years before being rescued by Wild Futures.

 Capuchin monkeys and the law

-Capuchin monkeys are a species that require a licence under the Dangerous Wild Animals Act 1976.
+Capuchin monkeys are a species that require a licence to be kept under the Dangerous Wild Animals Act 1976.
 Licences have to be renewed annually, alongside a vet inspection.
 It appears that Camden Council issued a licence to Joey's owner, without the appropriate checks.
 Nor was the renewal process carried out after the first year.

 The laws that should have been there to protect Joey failed him.

 We're campaigning to end the keeping of primates as pets.
-Join us today and help us to ensure that a house is never a primate's home by signing our petition.